"The proper study of mankind is man."

 Large-scale epigenomics in human cohorts

-To paraphrase Pope's statement, understanding diseases that afflict the mankind requires the study of humans themselves.
-However, humans are exposed to countless and often uncontrollable environmental stimuli, including day-to-day life stressors, that can affect the epigenome in subtle and complex ways.
-To disentangle such complexity with the highest precision possible, the Zannas Lab at the University of North Carolina at Chapel Hill conducts large-scale epigenomic analyses in human cohorts that have extensive information on stress exposure and disease outcomes.
-Participating cohorts include the longitudinal AURORA (Advancing Understanding of RecOvery afteR traumA) study and the long-term national Women's Health Initiative (WHI).
-These analyses are implemented through collaborations of our lab with UNC principal investigators Dr. Samuel A. McLean (AURORA) and Dr. Eric Whitsel (WHI).
+To paraphrase Pope's statement, a complete understanding of diseases afflicting the humankind requires the study of living humans.
+However, humans are exposed to countless and often uncontrollable environmental stimuli, including day-to-day stressors, that can affect the epigenome in subtle and complex ways.
+To disentangle such complexity with the highest precision possible, we conduct large-scale epigenomic analyses through established collaborations with human cohorts that have well-documented stress exposure and disease outcomes.
+Participating cohorts include several studies affiliated with the Trans-Omics for Precision Medicine (TOPMed) program, the longitudinal AURORA (Advancing Understanding of RecOvery afteR traumA) study, cohorts of the Psychiatric Genomics Consortium, and populations undergoing chronic caregiving stress (total >30,000 participants with available epigenetic and phenotypic data to date).
+Key epigenetic signatures identified by these large-scale analyses are mechanistically dissected in relevant experimental systems.

 Cross-species translation of stress epigenetics

-We further aim to extend and translate the insights gained from our studies in humans with the use of rodent models that enable experimental manipulations of living organisms exposed to stress.
-This aim is accomplished through collaborations with UNC principal investigator Dr. Jose Rodriguez-Romaguera.
-Furthermore, our lab is one of the core sites of the Carolina Stress Initiative, a translational initiative of the UNC Department of Psychiatry that aims to unravel how dysfunctional brain circuits and related epigenetic changes lead to trauma and stress-related diseases.
-The ultimate goal is to translate our findings into novel interventions for patients suffering from these devastating diseases.
+We further aim to extend and translate the insights gained from our human and cell studies with the convergent use of model organisms that undergo experimental stress exposure and other manipulations.
+This aim is accomplished through established collaborations of our laboratory with other UNC principal investigators and labs participating in the Carolina Stress Initiative, a translational initiative of the UNC Department of Psychiatry that aims to unravel the mechanistic underpinnings of stress-related conditions.